Up to 60% off sofas & mattresses — limited‑time deals.

 CR Laine Sofa Theodore

-We tested Theodore during a week that involved constant seat swapping and room resets.
-The casters were the headline: pulling it forward to vacuum and rolling it back took seconds instead of effort.
-In use, the sit is deep and relaxed, which worked well for diagonal lounging and late-night dozing.
-For upright, feet-down sitting, we wanted a back pillow sooner than we did on Beckett—especially for shorter legs.
+We used Theodore during a week with constant seat swapping and room resets, so the casters got tested immediately.
+Pulling it forward to vacuum or nudge the layout really was easier here than on the other three.
+The sit itself is deep and relaxed, which worked well for diagonal lounging and short dozing sessions.
+For upright, feet-down sitting, shorter testers wanted a back pillow sooner than they did on Beckett.

 What we liked